 5. Take down the names and contact information of any passengers or witnesses.

 6. Get the other driver’s insurance information, including the name of their company, the policy number, and the expiration date of their insurance.

 7. Go to dmvnv.com and download and fill out an SR-1 “Report of Traffic Accident” form.
 You are required to submit this form to DMV within 10 days of the date of the accident.

 8. Inform your insurance company about the accident as soon as possible.

-Please call us if you have any questions about documenting an accident or about your rights.
+Please call our Las Vegas car accident lawyers if you have any questions about documenting an accident or about your rights.